 # Reporting Bugs

-If you discover a security vulnerability within Flarum, please send an email to [email protected] so we can address it promptly.
+If you discover a security vulnerability within Flarum, please follow our security policy (opens new window) so we can address it promptly.

 Thank you for helping us test Flarum.
 We're happy to have you on the team!
 We need people who can troubleshoot issues patiently and communicate them clearly.
 As you probably know, good bug reporting takes some time and effort.
 If you're fine with that, then let's get started!